A Labor of Love & Art

 From Mia’s view, “Dino and I are the ‘right’ kind of crazy: Equally passionate about wine and the property.
 You want to be with someone that places quality first.
 Dino does.”

-Beth's road to Cimarossa was paved with one sentiment "accidentally" in mind—city girl gone country!
+Beth’s road to Cimarossa was paved with one sentiment “accidentally” in mind—city girl gone country!
 A number crunching way of life seemed eminent with a degree in mathematics from the University of Connecticut, but not for Beth.
-The city soon beckoned, and so began a fruitful career in hospitality and management in some of New York City's hottest food haunts.
+The city that never sleeps called, and soon enough she answered and began a fruitful career in hospitality and management in some of New York City’s hottest food haunts.
 It was there that Beth was bitten by the wine bug.

 A vacation detour to Napa Valley in 2004 ultimately led to a cross country move, where she officially fell in love with the valley and made it her permanent home.